-- obs_range [tuple of two float] Range to be plotted for the observable. - n_bins [int] Number of bins.
-Default value: 50. - nuisance_parameters [None or list of int, optional] This can restrict which nuisance parameters are used to draw the uncertainty bands.
-Each entry of this list is the index of one nuisance parameter (same order as in the MadMiner file). - n_events [None or int, optional] If not None, sets the number of events from the MadMiner file that will be analyzed and plotted.
+obs_range [tuple of two float] Range to be plotted for the observable.

+- n_bins [int] Number of bins.
+Default value: 50. - systematics [None or list of str, optional] This can restrict which nuisance parameters are used to draw the uncertainty bands.
+Each entry of this list is the name of a systematic uncertainty (see MadMiner.add_systematics()). - n_events [None or int, optional] If not None, sets the number of events from the MadMiner file that will be analyzed and plotted.
 Default value: None. - n_toys [int, optional] Number of toy nuisance parameter vectors used to estimate the systematic uncertainties.
-Default value: 100. - linecolor [str, optional] Line color for central prediction.
-Default value: "black". - bandcolor1 [str, optional] Error band color for 1 sigma uncertainty.
-Default value: "#CC002E". - bandcolor2 [str, optional] Error band color for 2 sigma uncertainty.
+Default value: 100.

+linecolor [str, optional] Line color for central prediction.
+Default value: "black".

+bandcolor1 [str, optional] Error band color for 1 sigma uncertainty.
+Default value: "#CC002E".

+- bandcolor2 [str, optional] Error band color for 2 sigma uncertainty.
 Default value: "orange". - ratio_range [tuple of two floar] y-axis range for the plots of the ratio to the central prediction.
 Default value: (0.8, 1.2).